Animal Foundation: 40 dogs showing respiratory symptoms; 11 positive for Canine Pneumovirus – KION546

 Click here for updates on this story

-LAS VEGAS (WSMV) — Eleven dogs at the Animal Foundation have tested positive for Canine Pneumovirus with 40 dogs showing respiratory illness symptoms, the shelter said Monday.
+LAS VEGAS (KVVU) — Eleven dogs at the Animal Foundation have tested positive for Canine Pneumovirus with 40 dogs showing respiratory illness symptoms, the shelter said Monday.

 The update comes after the shelter had to suspend dog intake and adoption operations due to respiratory illness spreading in the shelter.